-Our clinical teams provide sexual health clinical services in communities across Alberta, and offer quality information on sexual health topics like birth control, consent, pregnancy, relationships, sexual and gender diversity, and sexually transmitted infections (STIs).
+Our clinical teams provide sexual and reproductive health services in communities across Alberta, and offer quality information on sexual health topics like birth control, consent, pregnancy, relationships, sexual and gender diversity, and sexually transmitted infections (STIs).

 Our health promotion team offers tools for educators through our teacher portal on TeachingSexualHealth.ca, an Alberta Education authorized resource.
 Our lesson plans and instructional tools are aligned with the Alberta Program of Studies and are available in both English and French for grade 4 - CALM.
 We also facilitate professional learning for teachers and school staff, and provide resources for parents and families.
 Our goal is to help all adults teach and talk confidently about sexual health.

 We help people in Alberta take action to prevent long-term effects of UV exposure, such as skin cancer, as well as short-term effects, like sunburn.
 We offer guidance about safe ways to enjoy the outdoors, with tips on shade, eye protection, sunscreen, clothing, and more.
 Many of our strategies can be applied in school settings.

 Our team offers innovative, evidence-based information and resources on smoking, vaping, and tobacco-related topics.
 Our materials align with best practices in tobacco prevention.

 We host The Academy for Tobacco Prevention, a digital resource to engage students in grades 4 - 6 about the harms of tobacco use, and the benefits of never using tobacco.
 We also offer activities for younger students.

 We may be available to provide professional learning for teachers and school staff.
 Our goal is to help all adults talk with youth about smoking and vaping in informed, supportive, and non-judgmental ways.